Eligibility to Run for Office

 - At least 18 years of age

 - A resident and qualified voter of the respective district, at least 25 days immediately preceding the filing of nomination papers.
-Candidates must provide all of the following additional information to verify their 25 day residency requirement, and all information and requirements must be current and valid as of the date of submission through election and assuming office:
+Candidates must provide all of the following additional information to verify their 25-day residency requirement, and all information and requirements must be current and valid as of the date of submission through the election and assuming office:

 - Proof of Residency

 - Proof of home ownership (e.g. a copy of a grant deed, a mortgage payment billing statement, or other document verifying home ownership and residency); and evidence of a homeowner’s property tax exemption filed with the Orange County Assessor; or Rental or Lease agreement verifying residence at the specified address at least 25 days prior to filing nomination papers, or an affidavit signed by the landlord or property owner.

 - Proof of motor vehicle registration showing the candidate’s address is consistent with the addresses shown on the nomination papers.